Populating fields dynamically in Gravity Forms

 A checkbox labeled 'Allow field to be populated dynamically' with an input box below labeled 'Parameter Name'

-1. Dynamically populate fields using a shortcode
+2. Dynamically populate form fields using a shortcode

-[gravityforms id=“21” field_values=“text_field=Greetings, Earthlings!”]
+[gravityforms id=“21” field_values=“test_field=Greetings, Earthlings!”]

 As you can see, the field_values parameter is followed by the parameter name we gave to our field and then the value we want to populate the field with.
 If you want to populate multiple fields, you can do this by using an ‘&’ to add multiple field values.
 Here’s how that would look.

-[gravityforms id=“21” field_values=“text_field=Greetings, Earthlings!&another_field=I come in peace”]
+[gravityforms id=“21” field_values=“test_field=Greetings, Earthlings!&another_field=I come in peace”]

 And here’s what the output would look like: